Current Temperature In Estes Park

-Summer in Estes is just about perfect weather.
+- Summer in Estes is just about perfect weather.
 Native Americans summered in this valley 10,000 years ago to enjoy the mild weather and abundant wildlife.
-See the summer page for more info.

-Fall brings clear blue skies and crisp air punctuated with occasional snows, bugling elk and bighorn sheep butting contests.
-Aspen here start turning in late August.
+- Fall brings clear blue skies and crisp air with occasional snows, bugling elk and bighorn sheep butting contests.
+Aspen leaves start turning in late August.
 The peak of the gold rush runs from mid-September into early October.
 Daylight and elevation set the timing of the color season.
 Rain, snow, cold and wind affect the intensity of color.
-The fall page has more specifics.

 - Winter storms come from the west but the high mountains of Rocky Mountain National Park protect the Estes valley and make our winters relatively mild.
 In fact, we average over 300 sunny days every year.

 - Spring brings mild temperatures, fluffy white snows and showers to feed the wildflowers.
 This is also the time when bull elk and buck deer drop their antlers and spotted fawns and calves are hidden in the new green foliage.